 Techniques for Venous Access in Different Age Groups

-Utilizing ultrasound-guided vascular access and near-infrared devices, venous access techniques can be employed for different age groups in order to decrease the risk of complications and raise success rates.
+Utilizing ultrasound-guided vascular access and near-infrared devices, venous access techniques can be employed for different age groups to decrease the risk of complications and raise success rates.
 These methods are particularly beneficial when used with children and elderly patients.

 Ultrasound-Guided Vascular Access